 The main goal of the Phylax Society was to standardize dog breeds across the country.
 Due to some conflicts between members of the society, the Phylax Society was banned after three years of operation.

-Von Stephanitz, in 1899 went to a dog show and bought a dog named Horand von grafarth.
+Von Stephanitz, in 1899, went to a dog show and bought a dog named Horand von Grafrath.
 He noted that Horands has exceptional traits such as intelligence, strength, and loyalty.
 Above all, he is a perfect working dog.

 “Verein für Deutsche Schäferhunde” was a society founded by Von Stephanitz for the purpose of preserving the German shepherd trait.
-The first registered German Shepherd in that society was Horand von Grafarth.
+The first registered German Shepherd in that society was Horand von Grafrath.

 A few years after World War II, the German Shepherd regained its fame, and in 2009 it was classified as the most popular breed of dog in the world.